 Key Components of the Graham Fellows Program for Entrepreneurial Leadership

-Students who wish to achieve the distinction of a Graham Fellow will participate in a variety of activities, including mock interviews, résumé reviews, professional presence, dining etiquette and emotional intelligence training, the Graham Speaker Series, networking events, and opportunities for internships.
+Students who wish to achieve the distinction of a Graham Fellow will participate in a variety of activities; including mock interviews, résumé reviews, business etiquette and emotional intelligence training, the Graham Speaker Series, networking events, and opportunities to engage with leaders in businesses and organizations.